JakeWharton/jakewharton.com/_posts/2021-06-04-case-insensitive-filesystems-considered-harmful-to-me.md

  4. The Kotlin compiler generates the class `CompositionTests$testInsertOnMultipleLevels$1$item$1`.
  5. The Kotlin compiler opens the `CompositionTests$testInsertOnMultipleLevels$1$item$1.class` file (but the filesystem sees `CompositionTests$testInsertOnMultipleLevels$1$Item$1.class` as an existing match and opens it as an existing file), writes the bytecode for `CompositionTests$testInsertOnMultipleLevels$1$item$1`, and closes the file.

-When the project builds on my machine the non-standrd, case-sensitive filesystem sees those as separate files and the failure does not occur.
-On MacOS- and Windows-based CI workers with their filesystem defaults, however, they're seen as the same and merged.
+When the project builds on my machine the non-standard, case-sensitive filesystem sees those as separate files and the failure does not occur.
+On MacOS- and Windows-based CI workers with their filesystem defaults, however, they're seen as the same and one overwrites the other.
 This is what leads to the class name of the second appearing in the file name of the first.

 The fix here is easy: rename one of the functions to produce different names.
 And in an ironic twist of timing, JetBrains [made the exact fix][4] to Compose just 12 hours ago.